 Not Likely.
 Most shows begin moving in by 6:00 AM and once the decision to move in has been made, the show generally goes on.
 The amphitheatre stage has a large roof protecting it from adverse weather.
 The Denver front range area is famous for afternoon, monsoonal flow, hit and run, rain showers.
 Weather is generally not a factor for most shows.
 You are encouraged to bring rain gear.
 Should a performance be changed or postponed due to weather conditions, announcements will be made on this web site, or by the Red Rocks automated voice response system (720-865-2494) with information regarding all of the pertinent details.

 Yes.
-There are two ATM’s located in the Visitors Center at the top of the Amphitheatre and one located at the North Concession Stand.
+There are two ATM’s located in the Visitor Center at the top of the Amphitheatre and one located at the North Concession Stand.

 Up to 9,525 people can be seated in the amphitheatre, and every seat has an unobstructed view of the stage and perfect acoustics.